Starhawk (character): Origin

 A male child was born to the superheroes Quasar and Kismet in about the year 2002 of the Earth-691 timeline.
 As such, he was half-human and half-artificially created being.
 Just as soon as he was born on the planet Vesper, he was kidnapped and deposited on the planet Arcturus IV.
 The baby was discovered by an Arcturan couple who were among the last of their planet's mutants; for much of his life, Stakar would believe that these mutants were his birth parents.
-The mutants were found and slain by the Reavers of Arcturus, Arcturan military cadres dedicated to eradicating the mutants of their race.
+The mutants were found and killed by the Reavers of Arcturus, Arcturan military cadres dedicated to eradicating the mutants of their race.
 The Reaver Ogord discovered the infant and, assuming him to be a normal Arcturan, adopted the child and raised him as his own with his wife Salaan, naming the boy Stakar.

 Stakar cultivated an interest in science and archaeology and explored ruins containing the Hawk God.
 Around the year 2020, he and his adoptive sister Aleta Ogord reanimated the dormant deity and were physically transformed.
 They took turns occupying the same physical space, while the other stayed in a type of "limbo".
 They were given extraordinary power and left Arcturus IV for the stars; when dominant, Stakar adopted the costumed identity of Starhawk.
 Developing romantic feelings for one another, Stakar and Aleta petitioned the Hawk God to temporarily separate them.
 During this time, they had three children together: Sita, John and Tara.
-Upon receiving his power from the Hawk God, Starhawk identified himself and summarized his purpose by saying "I am the wisdom and the glory of your ancestors.
-I am the light and the giver of light.
-I am your heritage and your destiny!
-I am the POWER that was Arcturus!"
-After that, a creature who called himself Era, the son of Eon, revealed himself.
-It admitted having kidnapped Stakar at birth, along with other vile deeds.